ritaturk/xenko-docs/manual/getting-started/install-xenko.md

 ## Download

-You can download the Xenko Game Engine installer from the [Xenko website](http://xenko.com/download/).
+You can download the Xenko Game Engine installer from the [Xenko website](http://xenko.com/download/) by clicking the **Download** button.

-The download page of the Xenko website includes the pre-requisites for download, such as platform requirements, system requirements, licensing, and installer details.

-Click the **DOWNLOAD** button.
-The Xenko application setup file is downloaded.

 ## Install

-After the Xenko setup file is downloaded, you can install the Game Engine.

-**To install Xenko Game Engine:**

  1. Double-click the **XenkoSetup.exe** file.